jonathanhogg/flitter/docs/install.md

-If you want to edit the **Flitter** code – or just want to keep up-to-date with current developments – ensure that `cython` and `setuptools` are installed in your runtime environment, clone the repo, do an *editable* package deployment directly from the clone directory, and then throw away the compiled files:
+If you want to edit the **Flitter** code – or just want to keep up-to-date with current developments – ensure that `cython` and `setuptools` are installed in your runtime Python environment, clone the repo, do an *editable* package deployment directly from the clone directory, and then throw away the compiled
+files:

 ```console
 $ pip3 install cython setuptools